 Tim would have loved to save that for the part of the show that's behind a paywall or at very least the end of the show.

-But, yay, did not let that happen.
+But Ye did not let that happen.

 Harley Pasternak is a personal trainer for celebrities, but one of his previous gigs was working with the Canadian Department of National Defense.

-One of the things there that he did was running studies on drugs and how they affected various aspects of soldiers' performance, like things that could keep people up for a long period of time, that weren't stimulants, etc.
+One of the things there that he did was running studies on drugs and how they affected various aspects of soldiers' performance, like things that could keep people up for a long period of time that weren't stimulants, etc.

-There's no indication that he's MKUltra, but he's Jewish, so that explains Ye's preoccupation with him.
+There's no indication that he's MK Ultra, but he's Jewish, so that explains Ye's preoccupation with him.

-I have no idea if these are real texts, and honestly, if this guy's some big-time Hollywood celebrity handler, there's no way he would make a threat like that in texts.
+And honestly, if this guy's some big-time Hollywood celebrity handler, there's no way he would make a threat like that in texts.

 If the evil cabal was that sloppy, they'd be getting busted all over the place.